Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia State Stats and Trends

-- This year, the Panthers have two ATS wins in three games as an underdog of 10.5 points or more.

-- Georgia State's games this year have gone over the point total five times in nine opportunities (55.6%).
+- Georgia State's games this season have gone over the point total five times in nine opportunities (55.6%).

-- Georgia State is 5-0 against the spread and 4-1 overall when the team notches more than 17.3 points.
+- Georgia State is 5-0 against the spread and 4-1 overall when the team records more than 17.3 points.

-- Georgia State is 5-1 against the spread and 4-2 overall when the team picks up over 320.9 yards.

-- The Panthers have turned the ball over 10 times this season, one more turnover than the Chanticleers have forced (9).
+- This season the Panthers have turned the ball over 10 times, one more than the Chanticleers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.